Last updated July 27, 2017.

 - Health assessment for the FNP: provides you with the assessment, diagnostic rationale and implementation of care for chronic conditions, primary care models and clinical reasoning skills.

 Most FNP programs in Florida require three semesters of a clinical practicum that permit you to practice the management of an array of conditions commonly encountered in a primary care setting.
 As a full-time FNP student, you can typically complete your master's degree in two to three years of studies.
 Part time programs are also available that vary in length and are designed to meet the needs of your busy work schedule.

 Although the costs of your FNP degree may be challenging to fund, the State of Florida has created the Nursing Student Loan Forgiveness Program to encourage FNPs to practice in areas that have limited access to care.
-In addition to tuition reimbursement, income tax exemptions are also offered as outlined by the Affordable Care Act of 2010.
+In addition to tuition reimbursement, income tax exemptions are also offered as outlined by the Affordable Care Act.

 Employment Opportunities for FNPs in Florida

 With a high demand for FNPs in the Sunshine State, numerous areas of care are available to the advanced practice nurse that has the medical authority to treat patients of all ages.
-As reported by Forbes Magazine, FNPs have achieved an unprecedented ranking in the top 20 of the most desired professions by the Merit Hawkins annual review in 2013.
-According to O*net, Nurse Practitioners in Florida commonly practice alongside physicians in office and hospital settings and may expect a salary ranging from $62,200 to 114,500.
+As reported by Forbes Magazine, FNPs have achieved an unprecedented ranking in the top 20 of the most desired professions by the Merit Hawkins annual review.
+According to BLS (2017), Nurse Practitioners in Florida commonly practice alongside physicians in office and hospital settings and may expect a mean annual salary of $95,650.

-Although 75 percent of nurse practitioners provide care in medical centers and doctor offices in Florida, your options for practice are expansive, and include both private and public areas such as:
+Although the majority of nurse practitioners provide care in medical centers and doctor offices in Florida, your options for practice are expansive, and include both private and public areas such as: